 Which companies are affected by this proposal?

 All public companies with an existing SEC reporting requirement (which includes non-US companies with US-traded shares who currently file a Form 20-F).
 While private companies are exempt from SEC filing rules, many companies on the path to an IPO elect to begin filing in advance—in which case they’re likely to be asked to include this data by their investors.
+Companies preparing registration statements for an IPO will be required to include climate related disclosures.

 What does the proposal ask for?

 Much of the SEC’s proposal builds on the work of the Taskforce for Climate-related Financial Disclosures (TCFD), which came up with 11 questions for companies to answer to ensure investors have full insight into the carbon and climate risks in their portfolios.
+The SEC expects that firms already providing disclosures based on the TCFD’s framework will face lower incremental compliance costs for the proposed rules.

-- Their Scope 1 and 2 greenhouse gas emissions (i.e., direct emissions and those from purchasing electricity and heating/cooling; more on Scope 3 in the next section)
+- Scope 1 and 2 greenhouse gas emissions (i.e., direct emissions and those from purchasing electricity and heating/cooling; more on Scope 3 in the next section)

 - An intensity factor (i.e., dividing total emissions by a fixed business metric like revenue or number of employees to give an apples-to-apples figure)